 Textual Analysis in the Social Sciences

-It includes the textual analysis of the interview transcripts and surveys, and other media, including TV programs, chats, social media content.
+It includes the textual analysis of the interview transcripts and surveys, and other media, including TV programs, chats, and social media content.
 It takes a quantitative approach to measure the characteristics and organisation of the text.
 You can measure the text’s repetitions, types of colours displayed, tone of the speakers, etc.

 Content analysis, thematic analysis, and discourse analysis are the most frequent ways to analyse these texts.